wistcc/wistcc.github.io/_posts/2018-6-17-things-that-wont-work-using-vue.md

 }
 ```

-but that actually produces an error because `$refs` is populated after the component has been mounted.
-So, we could use the `mounted` hook instead since it will be already populated:
+but actually this produces an error because `$refs` is populated after the component has been mounted.
+So, we should use the `mounted` hook instead since it will be already populated:

 ```javascript
 mounted() {